CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02f.md

 Many modern API's are RESTful API's, meaning that they follow HTTP methods and framework to exchange data.
 While Postman is a full-featured and powerful toolset, it still provides a remarkably user-friendly experience as an API client.
 This functionality is helpful when working with products or services that offer a REST API.
-Postman can be a great first step to prototype the API call, and then subsequently understand how the resposne looks.
+Postman can be a great first step to prototype the API call, and then subsequently understand how the response looks.
 Using this information, it becomes much easier to interact with the API programmatically.

 ### Exercise 1: Learn Postman Basics